 This DeployBot deployment guide explains how to launch a website powered by Craft CMS with a proper development environment and workflow behind it.
 You’ll set up a local development environment, put Craft theme and config files under version control with Git, create and configure a new DigitalOcean droplet, install Craft on it, and then deploy your theme and configs to a live website with DeployBot code deployment software.

-Never heard about Craft before?
+Never heard about the Craft CMS before?
 It’s a superb content management system that provides an incredible amount of control to developers, while staying simple and elegant for users.
 Recently, we migrated our very own Wildbit website and blog to it and couldn’t be happier.

-- Official installation manual
+- Official Craft CMS installation manual

 - The Absolute Beginners Guide to Setting Up Craft on Mac

 - Installing Craft CMS on Mac OS X Using MAMP & Sequel Pro